23rd FAI World Hang Gliding Class 1 Championship

-Organised by the Sport Club Cross Country XS / Sport Club Ekstrema
+Organised by the Sport Club Cross Country XSC / Sport Club Ekstrema

 On behalf of the Vozduhoplovna Federacija na Makedonija